 "Transporting the reluctant peacenik Arabella to university proves to be more troublesome that it first appears - as does she.
 With officers at each others throats and encounters with the Engulfers, it's anything but an easy mission."

-On this day in 2015, Falling Skies aired "Non-Essential Personnel."
-This served as the fifth episode of the program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2015 (in the U.S.), Falling Skies aired "Non-Essential Personnel."
+Officially, this served as the fifth episode of the program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:

 "The 2nd Mass leaves Chinatown en route to what they hope will be the final Espheni battle.
 Along the way, they encounter a deranged and desperate gunman who takes Weaver hostage.
 Meanwhile, Tom sets off to rescue Hal from Pope and his dangerous group of survivors."